scobi7/CSE183group8/README.md

 Stats page.
 Enables users to see stats and compilations about their own data.
 Location page.
 Enables users to ask for details about a birding location.

-Index page - Glenn
+Index page - Glenn,
-Checklist page - Josh
+Checklist page - Josh,
-Stats page - Malachi
+Stats page - Malachi,
 Location page - Jordan

 How to run: